emiliebarnard/pokemon-in-python/index.md

 **Note:** Anyone can access PokéAPI as it is free to use and open source.
 Be sure to follow the Fair Use Policy referenced in PokéAPI’s [documentation](https://pokeapi.co/docs/v2) page.

 The PokéAPI site allows users to generate Pokémon attributes by typing in the name of a Pokémon.
 The resource for the Pokemon entered displays attributes from the API pull request.
 Below are example instructions of how to display Pikachu's traits.
-To perform the actions below, visit the [PokéAPI](https://pokeapi.co/) site.
+To perform the actions below, visit the [PokéAPI](https://pokeapi.co/) site:

 1. Place the mouse cursor on the search bar.
 Click the search bar and for this example replace pokemon/ditto with pokemon/pikachu.
 2. Click the **Submit** button.
-3. Review the resource attributes below of the API’s result displaying Pikachu’s traits.
+3. Review the resource attributes of the API’s result displaying Pikachu’s traits.
 You will use these resource attributes to create your Python code and generate API requests for Pokémon in the **Core Python interactions** section.

 ![Pikachu API attribute display screen image example](https://github.com/emiliebarnard/pokemon-in-python/raw/gh-pages/images/PokeAPI%20Image%20Pikachu%20Example.png)